What’s a Foot Drop?

 Patients with foot drop usually perform high steppage or slapping gait to compensate for the dragging.
 Here, the patient lifts their leg higher than normal on the affected side to prevent the foot from dragging along the ground.
-Depending on the extent of the muscle weakness or paralysis, this condition can be temporary or permanent and can affect one or both feet.
-Peoples with foot drops may suffer from muscle weakness and “tingling” feelings in the leg (Gil-Castillo, Alnajjar, Koutsou, Torricelli, & Moreno, 2020).
+Depending on the extent of the muscle weakness or paralysis, this condition may have a temporary nature or permanent and can affect one or both feet.
+People with foot drops may suffer from muscle weakness and “tingling” feelings in the leg (Gil-Castillo, Alnajjar, Koutsou, Torricelli, & Moreno, 2020).

 A wide range of neurological to a muscular disorders may cause foot drop.
 Neurological causes of foot drop may include radiculopathy, neuropathy, lumbosacral plexopathy, peripheral nerve injury, multiple sclerosis, amyotrophic lateral sclerosis (ALS), stroke, Alzheimer’s disease, Parkinson’s disease, cerebral palsy, etc. Muscular cause of foot drop includes muscular dystrophy, weakness, or paralysis of the pretibial, peroneal, or hip flexor muscles.
 Habitual crossing of the legs also causes foot drop in some patients.
 Patients can easily resolve their problems by discontinuing their habits.